Asabeneh/30-Days-Of-Python/day_2_values_names_and_input/day_2_values_names_and_input.md

 ### Input and output

 **Input** is information entering a program.
 It may come from a keyboard, file, command-line argument, or network. **Output** is information the program sends to the terminal, a file, or another program.
 Input is not automatically trustworthy, and output should be deliberate.

+## Topics

+This lesson teaches **Variables, Names, Values, Input, and Output** as a sequence of topics.
+Read the topics in order: first understand the basic idea, then learn the syntax, then study variations and boundaries, and finally apply the idea to a bounded cybersecurity fixture.

 ## 1. Creating variables with assignment